patroni/patroni/docs/faq.rst

     Some of these checks include calls to the REST API of all other Patroni members.

     All Patroni members that find themselves as the best candidate for taking over the ``leader`` lock will attempt to do so.
-    The first Patroni member that is able to take the ``leader`` lock will promote itself to a read/write node, and the others will be configured to follow it.
+    The first Patroni member that is able to take the ``leader`` lock will promote itself to a read/write node (or ``standby leader``), and the others will be configured to follow it.

 Can I temporarily disable automatic failover in the Patroni cluster?
     Yes, you can!